Returns rates - tracking the returns.

 Where to get all the data ?

 To calculate and monitor the return rate, data from the most diverse areas of the company are required.
-Articles and their properties, customers, Customer groups, warehouse and shipping data, data of the cost accounting to human resources management.
-If you want to react quickly and dynamically, for example to selectively adjust prices or test measures in the online shop, data integration is required.
-This requires not only a merchandise management software but also access to the finance and controlling.
+Articles and their properties, customers, Customer groups, warehouse and shipping data, data of the cost accounting right through to human resources management.
+If you then want to react quickly and dynamically, for example to selectively adjust prices or test measures in the online shop, data integration is required.
+This not only requires a merchandise management software but also access to the finance and controlling.
 Better still, one also has access to the data of sales and marketing control.

 E-invoicing - The flexible EN 16931 standard